Categories

 Granite Bullnose Granite tile bull nose granite bull nose tile Granite bullnose tile corner

-2 Responses to “Granite tile countertop edge detail
+2 replies on “Granite tile countertop edge detail”

 Not a comment, but a question.
 I found some beautiful granite tiles (12 by 12) at a construction supply bargain store.
 They are glossy, but say flooring.
 Can I use these for countertops instead?
 Also, what did you cut your granite with?
 Did you make your own edging?
 It looks beautiful.
 I’m trying to save alot by using the tiles. what do think? thank you so much.